 Final thoughts on living in the Central Valley

-Living in the Central Valley brings a sentiment that truly feels like home.
-It is one of the best places to live in Costa Rica where you instantly feel a part of without the need for much adjustment.
+It is one of the best places to live in Costa Rica, where you instantly feel a part of it without needing much adjustment.
 You won’t miss much when relocating to this paradise.

-The less humid temperatures, the magical winds, vibrant morning skies, and the twinkle lights of the homes through the valleys and mountains can sometimes feel surreal.
-It is one of Costa Rica’s never-ending gifts that keeps on giving all through your glorious expat days.
+The less humid temperatures, the magical winds, the vibrant morning skies, and the twinkling lights of the homes through the valleys and mountains can sometimes feel surreal.

 You might find useful: